lowrycito/handbook/pages/study-manual-general-handbook-24.md

   * Members and area and local leaders.

-  * Church departments and facilities.
+  * Areas, Church departments, and Church facilities.

   * Charitable organizations.